Skip to main content

 An application built on LittleHorse has the following three components:

-The WfSpec, short for Workflow Specification, is a metadata object that tells the LittleHorse Server which Tasks to schedule and when they should be scheduled.
-The Task Workers connect to the LittleHorse Server and execute Tasks as they are scheduled.
+The WfSpec, short for Workflow Specification, is a metadata object that tells the LittleHorse Orchestrator which Tasks to schedule and when they should be scheduled.
+The Task Workers connect to the LittleHorse Orchestrator and execute Tasks as they are scheduled.

-You as the user of LittleHorse define your own WfSpecs, and write your own Task Workers which connect to the LH Server.
+You as the user of LittleHorse define your own WfSpecs, and write your own Task Workers which connect to the LH Orchestrator.

 A depiction of where LittleHorse sits in the tech stack can be seen below: